For any questions please feel free to contact us.

-“Governance means all the processes that coordinate and control an organization’s resources and actions.
+“Governance means all the processes that coordinate and control an organisation’s resources and actions.
 Its scope includes ethics, resource-management processes, accountability and management controls.”

 The Data Governance Institute is a well-respected source of information and guidance on what is a potential minefield of a subject.
 They provide a definition as follows: